 MYST's Me3 program supports young people aged 12-24 with a disability.
 Their programs aim to build a young person's capacity and support their growth and development.
 Their programs include support co-ordination, behaviour support service, counselling, social groups, skill building programs and other capacity building programs.

 Springwood (Macquarie Road), Katoomba and Lithgow

 The world is a beautiful place of diversity, and that includes who you are attracted to.
 Sometimes - sad but true - people still get their knickers in a knot about who other people love.
 Many young people feel fine about identifying as gay, lesbian, bisexual or queer and get huge support from family and friends.
 But there are some of us who still find it a hard road to travel, and might experience bullying, violence and discrimination.
 If you are exploring same sex attraction, you're not alone.
 Remember that identity is a fluid thing, and you could even spend your whole life figuring this stuff out.
 The same goes if you are exploring your gender identity, or identify as a transgendered person.
 Point is: stay true to you, and remember IT GETS BETTER.

-Works with same-sex attracted people under 26 years of age.
+Works with same-sex attracted people from 18 to 26 years of age.
 They can help with managing your health and preventing HIV, and connect you with peer support groups.

 1800 063 060

 Helps out same sex attracted people under 26 who are having problems at home or have recently become homeless.
 Based near Central, but you can call the helpline from anywhere - it is a free and confidential and can put you in touch with help and social groups locally.

 Qlife is a national telephone and web support service, open daily 3.00pm - 12.00am.

 1800 184 527

 It's easier to cope with your sexual identity if your family's on-side.
 This is a support group especially for parents, siblings and friends of LGBTQI people.